sseefried/docker-epidemic-build-env/README.md

 `README.md` [here](https://github.com/sseefried/android-build-epidemic-apk)

-Once you are done the APK will be in `/local/path/to/android-build-epidemic-apk/bin`, and you can install it at will with:
+Once you are done the APK will be in `/local/path/to/android-build-epidemic-apk/bin`, and you can install it with:

      $ adb install -r com.declarative.games.epidemic.beta-debug.apk